Lawhornmatt/Ch5_DayScheduler/README.md

 ## BUGS:

-Currently, the webpage works only when hosted locally, like when using the VS Code 'LiveServer' extension.
+~~Currently, the webpage works only when hosted locally, like when using the VS Code 'LiveServer' extension.
 Just opening the index.html file in your browser does not work; it is unable to access images nor the javascript file 'main.js'.
 The CSS file *is* accessible.
-I am still trying to pinpoint why.
+I am still trying to pinpoint why.~~

+Looks like I was able to fix the issues but GitHub pages was taking a long time to update.
+Should be working now!

 ## CRITERIA: